meena-erian/django-unicom/README.md

     'to': ['a@example.com'],
     'subject': 'Hello',
     'html': '<p>Hello {{ variables.name }}</p>',
-    'render_template': True,                 # enable rendering
-    'render_variables': {'name': 'Alice'},   # merged into variables.*
+    'render_template': True,                 # enable rendering (admin email compose & scheduled drafts set this for you) 'render_variables': {'name': 'Alice'},   # merged into variables.*
     # Optionally pass a custom render_context if you want to add more fields
 })
 ```
 If you omit `render_template`/context/variables, the HTML is sent as-is.
+The Django admin email composer and scheduled drafts already enable rendering by default; you only need to pass the flag when sending programmatically.

 ### Draft Messages & Scheduling